 Even though the situation in Egypt is safer than in July, CDC still doesn’t recommend traveling to Egypt and keeps warning LEVEL 4, (Very High Level of COVID-19).
 (Source: CDC.gov)

 Egypt During the Pandemic

-Other factors also helped Egypt better handle the pandemic.
-First and foremost, Egypt has a much younger population than many other countries.
+One of the factors may be that Egypt has a much younger population than many other countries.
 Most of those 100 million Egyptians are under the age of 50, which means that they are less likely to develop symptoms of Covid-19.

 What to do in Egypt?

-For those who have always wanted to go inside a Pyramid, now may well be the time!
-In the past, only around 300 people per day, divided into smaller groups, were allowed in.
+For those who have always wanted to go inside a Pyramid, now may well be the time.
+In the past, only around 300 people per day divided into smaller groups were allowed in.